lucia-auth/lucia/documentation/collection/main/learn/basics/keys.md

 ## Delete key

 You can delete a non-primary key with [`deleteKey()`](/reference/api/auth#deletekey).
-You cannot delete primary keys.
-This method will succeed regardless of the validity of key.
+You cannot delete primary keys with this method.
+This will succeed regardless of the validity of key.

 ```ts
 try {